How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating the percentage value of a given number (amount allocated for housing).

 Calculator usage: Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the percentage for housing as X (30) and the total budget as Y (4000).
+Enter 30 [X] and $4000 [Y].
 The calculator will calculate 30% of $4000.

 Explanation using a formula: